apastian/android_device_samsung_n2awifi/README.md

-SM-T520 device repo for Cyanogenmod.
+SM-T520 device repo for LineageOS.